damianhakert/damianhakert.github.io/source/handbook/support/mentions-of-gitlab/index.html.md

 ## Mentions Channel

-We use the [mentions-of-gitlab](https://gitlab.slack.com/messages/mentions-of-gitlab/)  slack channel to track mentions of GitLab across multiple sources to allow us to respond to user requests across various platforms.
+We use the [mentions-of-gitlab](https://gitlab.slack.com/messages/mentions-of-gitlab/) slack channel to track mentions of GitLab across multiple sources.
+This allows us to respond to user requests across various platforms.

-We currently track for GitLab mentions across the following sources:
+We currently track the following sources for GitLab mentions:

 1. Product Hunt
 2. Tumblr